DaveParillo/sphinx-activity/README.rst

 If you edit ``_sources/index.html`` or ``_sources/overview.rst`` and then rebuild and serve again you will see your changes.
 The best documentation is probably the overview.rst file itself, as it demonstrates how to use all of the common components and shows most of their options.

-**Windows Users** I have tested the installation, along with init, build, and serve on Windows 8.1.
-The biggest pain is probably setting your PATH environment variable so you can simply type the commands from the shell.
-Please note that I am not a regular user of windows, I only test things on my VMWare installation every so often.
-If you are new to using Python on windows I recommend you check out this link on `Using Python with Windows <https://docs.python.org/3.4/using/windows.html>`_

 Developing and Hacking